Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Introduction

+Beyond ISCHEMIA, the identification strategies developed here are well-suited to applications in which a time-invariant instrument affects time-varying treatment exposure.
+Examples from economics include studies of dynamic causal effects of fertility on labor market outcomes (e.g., \cite{bronars_aertwins, lundborg2017, lundborg2024}) and time-varying effects of job training programs, as in \cite{bocarhamlalonde2017}.
+Recent work using in-vitro fertilization as an instrument for childbirth obtains theoretical results related to our Theorem \ref{thm:lambda} \citep{besnesIVF,gallenIVF} while \cite{vohragoldin2024} give partial identification results for the effect of going from the smallest (shortest) to the largest (or longest) treatment exposure.
+Wave ignorability, the link between cumulative and incremental average causal effects in a potential outcomes model identified by IV, and tools for analyzing marginal potential outcomes seem useful in these and other settings.

-The paper is organized as follows.
-The next section introduces our econometric framework, beginning with a review of IV methods applied to clinical trials in a static setting.
-This is followed by our extension to time-varying exposure and dynamic effects.
-This section also shows how to identify the characteristics of latent groups defined by a dynamic response to treatment assignment.
-Section \ref{sec:ests} applies the methods of Section \ref{sec:metrics} to ISCHEMIA.
-The resulting estimates show substantially larger and more sustained revascularization effects on SAQ summary score and angina frequency scores than ITT or traditional per-protocol analyses would suggest.
-We also document increasing selection bias in as-treated estimates over time, making these increasingly misleading guides to revascularization benefits.
-Section \ref{sec:concl} summarizes and discusses implications for other trials.
+The rest of this paper is organized as follows.
+The next section introduces the ISCHEMIA trial and describes the evolution of compliance behavior over the life of the trial.
+Section \ref{sec:metrics} develops new IV identification strategies, following a brief review of IV methods applied to clinical trials with a static Bernoulli treatment.
+This section also shows how to identify the average characteristics of dynamic compliers.
+Section \ref{sec:ests} applies this theoretical framework to ISCHEMIA.
+Section \ref{sec:concl} summarizes and discusses broader implications.